yi-chen-roger/notes/MOOC/omscs/6200_ios/P3L2_Memory.md

 - to permit quick coalescing/aggregation of free areas

 ## 17. Linux Kernel Allocators
+### Allocators in the Linux Kernel
 - Buddy
+- Slab
+### Buddy
   - ![](images/2020-04-04-16-16-17.png)
   - start with 2^x area
   - on request
     - subdivide into 2^x chunks and find smallest 2^x chunk that can satisfy request
     - fragmentation still there but we can aggregate them quickly
   - on free
     - check buddy(adjacent chunk) to see if you can aggregate into a large chunk
     - aggregate more up the tree
+    - aggregation works well and fast
-- Slab
+### Slab
 ![](images/2020-04-04-16-46-54.png)
+##### Problem of Buddy
 - 2^x granularity in Buddy
   - internal fragmentation
     - a lot of Linux common data structures are not of a size that's close to a power of two
-    - Slab to rescue
+  - Slab to rescue!
+##### Slab allocator
 - caches for common object types/sizes, on top of contiguous memory
   - Pros:
     - internal fragmentation avoided
     - external fragmentation is not an issue